godby-group/idea-public/doc/intro/hyb.rst

 calculated from the single-particle Schrödinger equation with Hamiltonian :math:`\hat{T} + \hat{V}_{\text{ext}}`.

-We then proceed to calculate the ground-state electron density of this
+We then proceed to calculate the ground state electron density of this
 system:

 .. math:: n(x) = \sum_{j=1}^{N} \lvert \varphi_{j}(x) \rvert ^{2} \, .